itsbjoern/motorturbine/docs/module/tutorial.rst

 Once everything is set up, instead of just setting values directly there is a fancier way to update your fields by utilising mongos inbuilt atomic update capabilities.

 Values that are updated this way don't need to match their old state since they just add to the state instead of completely changing it.

-.. caution:: The inherit properties of update operations restrict using it multiple times without saving the document.
-See :class:`~motorturbine.updateset.UpdateOperator` for more information about this.

 .. code-block:: python